 An organized collection of information.
-The underlying architecture of the Force.com platform includes a database where your data is stored.
+The underlying architecture of the Lightning Platform includes a database where your data is stored.

 Database Table

 A list of information, presented with rows and columns, about the person, thing, or concept you want to track.
 See also Object.